Reagan

 behavior of the organisms is disrupted when the device of the

-to block off the entry to the tunnel, preventing or otherwise
+organisms to block off the entry to the tunnel, preventing or

-disrupting other colony members from entering or leaving the tree
+otherwise disrupting other colony members from entering or

-or moving around within the tree.
-Another type of behavior that
+leaving the tree or moving around within the tree.
+Another type

-may be affected is preventing or otherwise disrupting the
+of behavior that may be affected is preventing or otherwise

-organism's normal behavior of cleaning the tunnels, which often
+disrupting the organism's normal behavior of cleaning the

-precedes the laying of eggs.
-Yet another type of tunneling
+tunnels, which often precedes the laying of eggs.
+Yet another

-organisms are exposed will be generated as digital audio samples
+the organisms are exposed will be generated as digital audio

-that are controlled and manipulated by a dedicated digital
+samples that are controlled and manipulated by a dedicated

-software application.
-This software application has the capacity
+digital software application.
+This software application has the

-to select and combine different audio samples, perform a variety
+capacity to select and combine different audio samples, perform

-of signal processing functions upon these samples, and to control
+a variety of signal processing functions upon these samples, and

-their timing, rate of repetition, and playback amplitude.
+to control their timing, rate of repetition, and playback

 [0051] In other embodiments of the invention, these "natural"